 Drawing: A metalworking process whereby metal is pulled through dies to modify its finish and change its size or shape.

-Emboss: To impress a raised pattern into material, such as sheet metal.
+Emboss: To impress a raised pattern into the material, such as sheet metal.

 Embossed door section: A decorative, raised design in a door.

 Embossed panel: A door panel with a raised design.

 Extrusion: A process of producing long, straight metal pieces by forcing heated metal through an opening in a die.

 Fabricate: To form, construct or assemble metal products.